 - 1. We have a light, positive, side, and a dark, negative, side and need to ensure that we are not pulled down by selfishness, pride and greed; - 2.
 We all have (gems of) inestimable potential which will help us throughout our lives; - 3.
 We are capable of transformation by choosing the positive and not the negative; - 4.
 Good example has great power: we can be helped by mentors, and can help others; - 5.
 Positive and uplifting words have great power so choosing positive words will help us, especially in response to negative ones; - 6.
 Service to others is empowering, so positive choices lead to moral action.

 This positivity is empowering.
 Each individual becomes responsible for the health of the whole:

 VB You know, I think we are in a universal revolution but don't realise it, and that is a revolution that is going from being dependent on leaders and those that are so-called experts, religious ministers, politicians, those that form people's opinions and manipulate them, we are going from that to empowerment of people at grass roots level.
-And that is a significant revolution that is taking place.
-What we can see is all manner of resistance to that, because those people in authority want to hang on to that...
-(Fieldnotes, 8.11.2005)
+And that is a significant revolution...taking place.
+What we can see is all manner of resistance to that...
+(8.11.2005)